oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 **Note:**  Change environment variables such as `NODE_IP`, `PRIV_IP`, `PUBLIC_IP`,  `ASM_DEVICE_LIST`, `PWD_FILE`, and `PWD_KEY` based on your env in the envfile.
 Also, ensure you use the correct device names on each host.

-### Deploying Oracle RAC on Container With Oralce RAC Storage Container
+### Deploying Oracle RAC on Container With Oracle RAC Storage Container

-Now create the Oracle RAC container using the image.
+Create the Oracle RAC container using the image.
 You can use the following example to create a container:

   ```bash
   #